freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-11.md

 ---

-d) Bob is new to the world of photography.
+Bob is new to the world of photography.

 ### --feedback--